Wedding Photography at Southwark Register Office

 The Southwark Registrars & Ceremony

-As long as the photographer does not get in the way, they can choose where to shoot.
+If the photographer does not get in the way, they can choose where to shoot.
 Standing behind and to the side of the registrar's table, I can see everything going on.
 I also take some shots from the back and behind the couple, particularly during the exchange of rings.

 Many photographers would find the presence of the videoing guest a little intrusive.
 However, I think he adds to this photo and shows what a happy occasion it was.